 “Reflecting on the range of populations the Innovation Center serves crystallizes the importance of the mission.
 Health care remains local.
 People want evidence-based programs, information and choices that empower them to attain the care they need in their communities.
 They want this care from the organizations of their choosing, delivered in a manner that is convenient, accessible, and effective.
 This might include care that is virtual, digital in nature, at an office, or provided in the home.
 Regardless, the choice should be one that people (and the caregivers who support them) are empowered to make as consumers (emphasis added).”

-Another negative consequence identified in the above referenced demonstration project is the competitive bidding limits product options.
+Another negative consequence identified in the above referenced demonstration project is that the competitive bidding limits product options.
 It would be economically wasteful for Medicare and Medicaid to pay for the clinical expertise as well as guidance and training provided to the patient and then ignore that clinical assistance by not providing the optimal catheter.

 People who use catheters often rely and depend on the assistance of their caregivers to catheterize safely and optimally.
 Additional caregiver costs must also be measured because any change in care equates to additional personal care time.
 Clinicians will inevitably be tasked to provide guidance in the absence of proper training on how to optimally use a urological supply.

-The current marketplace continues to evolve with catheter innovations that improve our health outcomes and reduce exponentially higher healthcare costs directly linked to less-than-optimal catheter type use.
-Multiple studies have shown that clinically advanced, evidence-based products, such as hydrophilic-coated catheters reduce rates of microtrauma and UTIs compared to uncoated or gel-based catheters.
+The current marketplace continues to evolve with catheter innovations that improve our health outcomes and reduce higher healthcare costs directly linked to less-than-optimal catheter type use.
+Multiple studies have shown that clinically advanced, evidence-based products, such as hydrophilic-coated catheters, reduce rates of microtrauma and UTIs compared to uncoated or gel-based catheters.
 And the Health Federally Funded Research and Development Center, operated by MITRE has done a comprehensive clinical and cost analysis on it.

 Seven national catheter suppliers, which can bid lower with a smaller product line of inferior quality, will likely not be funding research to develop safer catheters of higher quality with more hygienic properties.
 We are also concerned about the disruptions that will occur in supplying specialty line catheters under this model.